BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-2/oo_design.md

 ---

-## The Linguistic Metaphor for Objects
+## Using a Linguistic Metaphor for Objects

 Objects are **data structures** that hold **state** and **behavior** together.